-A search of online site ClinicalTrials.gov in October 2012 identified one Phase III, multi-center, RCT in which 173 patients with T2-T3s N0, M0 rectal cancer will be treated with either preoperative chemoradiotherapy and TEMS or total mesorectal excision to evaluate 2-year local recurrence rates (NCT01308190).
+A search of online site ClinicalTrials.gov on August 20, 2013 identified one Phase III, multi-center, RCT in which 173 patients with T2-T3s N0, M0 rectal cancer will be treated with either preoperative chemoradiotherapy and TEMS or total mesorectal excision to evaluate 2-year local recurrence rates (NCT01308190).
 This trial is being conducted in Spain and is expected to be completed in 2013.
 In a Phase IV study, in Italy, 120 patients with large rectal adenomas of equal to or greater than 2 cm will be treated with either TEMS or endoscopic submucosal dissection to evaluate 1-year recurrence (NCT01023984).
 This trial is also expected to be completed in December 2013 but is not yet recruiting patients.

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers